soyoung97/fairseq-mlm-scoring/README.md

 # Implementation

 ### pppl scoring (section 2.1 & 2.3 in the paper)
-I used masekd Language Models (For example, roberta) at fairseq. within dev-clean, dev-other, test-clean, and test-other, please run:
+I used masked Language Models by fairseq.
+(For example, roberta).

+Within dev-clean, dev-other, test-clean, and test-other, please run:
 ```bash
 python score.py --ORIG_PATH examples/asr-librispeech-espnet/data/{CHANGE_THIS_PART}.am.json --PPPL_SCORE
 ```
-It is slow.
-Needs batching and optimization for faster speed.
+It is slow because it uses cpu.
+Needs batching & optimization for faster speed.

 ### Sequence-to-sequence rescoring (section 3 in the paper)

-Similar to pppl scoring.
+The commands are similar to pppl scoring.
 You must run pppl scoring first and get the pppl-scored dataset before you run rescoring.
 ```bash
 python score.py --ORIG_PATH examples/asr-librispeech-espnet/data/{CHANGE_THIS_PART}.am.json\
 --PPPL_PATH examples/asr-librispeech-espnet/data/{CHANGE_THIS_PART}.am.pppl.json --RESCORE